expressots/expresso-site-doc/docs/overview/controller.md

 }
 ```

-## Controller scope
+## Controller Scope

 The default scope of a controller is `Request`, as it is inherited from the `AppContainer` and default `Module` class scope.
-However you can override the scope of a controller by using the `@scope()` decorator.
+However, you can override the scope of a controller by using the `@scope()` decorator.
 This decorator accepts the same BindingScopeEnum enum values.

 :::info
 If you define the module scope you can not override it in a specific controller by using the `@scope` decorator.